PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Ablation Study Results of with Different LLMs Used in RAG

 \section{Ablation Study Results of {\name} with Different LLMs Used in RAG}

 Figures~\ref{Impact-Of-Text-N-Model}, \ref{Impact-Of-Text-k-Model}, and \ref{Impact-Of-Text-Length-Model} show the impact of $N$, $k$, and the length of $I$ on our {\name} when different LLMs are used in RAG.
 Tables~\ref{retriever-model},~\ref{sim_score-model}, and~\ref{SIorder-model} show the impact of the retriever, similarity score metric, and concatenation order of $S$ and $I$.
 We find that these results are very similar to our default setting in the main text, which indicates that our {\name} can maintain high ASRs and attack performance across different LLMs.
-Table~\ref{SandI-model} compares {\name} with its two variants for different LLMs in RAG.
-The results demonstrate {\name} consistently outperforms its two variants for different LLMs.
+We also show the results in Table~\ref{tab:ablation-llm-tmp-results} where a large temperature (1.0) is used for the LLM in RAG to generate the answer.
+We keep the other parameters in their default settings.